GPSnoopy/BelgianChocolateDuke3D/README.md

 This is a fork of Fabien Sanglard's project [Chocolate Duke Nukem 3D](https://github.com/fabiensanglard/chocolate_duke3D).
 As of January 2020, Fabien has archived his git repository.

-After reading both Fabien Sanglard's Game Engine Black Books on [Wolfenstein 3D](https://github.com/fabiensanglard/gebbwolf3) and [Doom](https://github.com/fabiensanglard/gebbdoom), I slowly got curious on how Duke 3D would perform on a modern computer (an Intel Core i9-9900K) with a modern Operating System (Windows 10 and Ubuntu 18.04).
-After cloning his Chocolate Duke 3D git repository, I had to spend a bit of time getting the project up and running.
-While doing that, I've been keeping on adding some improvements.
+After reading both Fabien Sanglard's Game Engine Black Books on [Wolfenstein 3D](https://github.com/fabiensanglard/gebbwolf3) and [Doom](https://github.com/fabiensanglard/gebbdoom), I slowly got curious on how Duke 3D would perform on a modern computer (an Intel Core i9-9900K).
+After cloning the Chocolate Duke 3D git repository, what should have been little effort to get the project compiling and running again, turned into a rather long list of improvements.

 * Ported to SDL2.
 * Ported to vcpkg and CMake.
 * Added continuous integration (via GitHub Actions).
 * Added 64-bit support (savegames are compatible between 32-bit and 64-bit).
+* Fixed visual regressions introduced by previous ports.
 * Removed +35K lines of obsolete, unused methods, and other dead code paths (mostly from Game).

 ### Known Issues